alephalpha0/alephalpha0/README.md

 # 🌌🌌✨🌌🚀👨🏼‍🚀

-#### The Institute has released their initial collection of the Space Cowboy's data logs and made them available through the [rootofpi.me](https://rootofpi.me) archival system.
+#### ~~The Institute has released their initial collection of the Space Cowboy's data logs and made them available through the [rootofpi.me](https://rootofpi.me) archival system.  ~~ The collection is currently hostless.
+Researching alternatives.
 ---
 ### Hello there, my name is Dave `alias="alephalpha0"` and these repositories are my forays into using Git as my life's CVS.

-##### I have tinkered and dabbled in coding since the early 2000s.
+> ##### I have tinkered and dabbled in coding since the early 2000s.
 My efforts had always been piecemeal; apart from hand coding the CSS and HTML of my personal domains during high school, I never succeeded in becoming "good enough" at any scripting or programming language.

 ##### My goal and plan is to change that with a clumsy, self-taught, "pincher movement" attack plan.
 ---
 __TODO:__
 - [ ] Python :snake: is the main goal.
 Learn and practice this language.
 - [x] Bring back [rootofpi](https://rootofpi.me) and use it to get into HTML/CSS/Ruby.
-- [ ] Figure out what the hell a `stack` really is.
+- [x] Figure out what the hell a `stack` really is.
 - [ ] ~~Start~~ Continue getting used to and comfortable on the command line.
 - [x] Become a Space Cowboy.
 - [ ] CSS / SASS.
 - [ ] HTML.
 - [ ] Ruby :gem: / Liquid.
-- [ ] Adulting.
+- [ ] ~~Adulting.~~
+- [x] Bash / shell / python scripting.
 ---
 > My current operating system environs are Manjaro Linux running the ZSH
 > shell through Terminator on (coincidentally enough) the laptop I